leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ![menuconfig-example](kconfig_menuconfig.png)

-Or by means of a '.config' file:
+or by means of a '.config' file:

 ```Make
 CONFIG_KCONFIG_MODULE_GCOAP=y